AntonioFalcaoJr/EventualShop/README.md

 ![](./.assets/img/orchestration.png)
 Fig. 5: Falcão, Antônio.
 "Order orchestration-based saga".

+Benefits & drawbacks of Orchestration

+* Centralized logic: this can be good and bad;
+* Easier to understand the workflow since its defined in a central location;
+* Full control over the workflow steps via commands;
+* Point of failure;
+* Easier to debug and test.

 ##### Choreography

 ![](./.assets/img/choreography.png)
 Fig. 6: Falcão, Antônio.
 "Order choreography-based saga".

+Benefits & drawbacks of Choreography
+* No centralized logic: this can be good and bad;
+* Useful for small/simple workflows;
+* Difficult to conceptualize if a lot of services are involved;
+* Harder to debug & test if a lot of services are involved.

 ## Event sourcing

 > Instead of storing just the current state of the data in a domain, use an append-only store to record the full series of actions taken on that data.
 The store acts as the system of record and can be used to materialize the domain objects.
 This can simplify tasks in complex domains, by avoiding the need to synchronize the data model and the business domain, while improving performance, scalability, and responsiveness.
 It can also provide consistency for transactional data, and maintain full audit trails and history that can enable compensating actions.